Let’s get right to the point.

 Human-grade probiotics are probiotic strains harvested from a variety of sources including humans, soils, fungi, and animals.
-Human-grade means “food-grade,” or something suitable for human consumption.
-“Human-grade” is a term used in the nutraceutical industry to establish the quality and standards that need to be in place in order to manufacture products that can be consumed by humans.
+Human-grade means food-grade, or something suitable for human consumption.
+Human-grade is a term used in the nutraceutical industry to establish the quality and standards that need to be in place in order to manufacture products that can be consumed by humans.

-Human-grade probiotics strains are isolated and then stored until needed, just like you would use a sourdough starter to make batch of sourdough bread.
+Human-grade probiotic strains are isolated and then stored until needed, just like you would use a sourdough starter to make a batch of sourdough bread.
 These strains are used as ‘starters’ and are replicated using a carefully developed manufacturing process to cultivate these strains in large amounts.
 There are only a handful of manufacturers who truly understand this process and are able to produce probiotic strains that are commercially stable.
-For human-grade probiotics, which are used for foods and supplements, this process is even more complex and stringent because all of the equipment and processes must be extremely clean and have higher quality.
+For human-grade probiotics, which are used for foods and supplements, this process is even more complex and stringent because all of the equipment and processes must be extremely clean and be of higher quality.

 There are a few companies out there researching and working on making these strains stable enough to use and in amounts large enough to be used for commercial purposes, but at this time they are still a work in progress.
 Thus, these probiotic strains are not readily available and they are not able to reliably withstand the manufacturing process.
-Therefore, a good and safe alternate are human-grade probiotics.
+Therefore, a good and safe alternate is using human-grade probiotics.

-The probiotics used target specific areas and aid in additional health benefits.
-However, Fidobiotics, LC is the anomaly because not only are they deemed human-grade, but they also use the same positioning strategy as the human market.
-They target specific areas and aid in additional health benefits for dogs by using multiple strains of probiotics and prebiotics, as well as additional herbs, minerals, vitamins, and enzymes.
+The probiotics used target specific areas and aid in additional health benefits for dogs such as daily digestion, stress management, bad breath, and immune system support by using multiple strains of probiotics and prebiotics, as well as additional herbs, minerals, vitamins, and enzymes.
 Because dogs digest things a little bit differently than humans, certain probiotic strains and ingredients can be more beneficial for dogs than for humans to support their digestive needs and vice versa, hence probiotics made for dogs.
 In the end, all of these ingredients are all designed to bring important health benefits to your dog’s digestive system.